Spectral Convolution on Orbifolds for Geometric Deep Learning: Introduction

 \section{Introduction}

 Supervised learning can take place on Euclidean data.
-However, real-world data can also have a different structure, such as being structured as graphs or manifolds \citep{Zafeiriou2022}, \citep{Chowdhury2023}.
+However, real-world data can also have a different structure, such as being structured as graphs or manifolds \citep{Zafeiriou2022,Chowdhury2023}.
 The question is how architectures that achieve good results on Euclidean data, such as convolutional neural networks (CNNs), can be adapted and generalized so that effective and efficient learning can also take place on more general data domains.
 The development of techniques for learning on non-Euclidean data domains is associated with the field of geometric deep learning (GDL).
-Several different basic techniques already exist that enable learning on graphs and manifolds using generalized CNNs \citep{Henaff2015}, \citep{Masci2015}.
+Several different basic techniques already exist that enable learning on graphs and manifolds using generalized CNNs \citep{Henaff2015,Masci2015}.

 Fundamental to the CNN architecture is the notion of convolution.
-Various types of convolution can be defined on manifolds, such as spatial and spectral convolution, each different nuanced with its own advantages and disadvantages \citep{Bruna2014}, \citep{Monti2017},\citep{gerken2023geometric}.
+Various types of convolution can be defined on manifolds, such as spatial and spectral convolution, each exhibiting distinct advantages and disadvantages \citep{Bruna2014,Monti2017,gerken2023geometric}.
 Orbifolds are a mild generalization of manifolds and offer the possibility of representing a framework with which certain symmetry-structured data can be classified.
-In \citep{Jain2012} it is shown that an approach using stochastic generalized gradient learning on orbifolds can be used to learn on particular combinatorial structures such as graphs.
+It is shown in \citep{Jain2012} that an approach using stochastic generalized gradient learning on orbifolds can be used to learn on particular combinatorial structures such as graphs.
 However, in this paper, it is shown that a spectral convolution as it can be defined on manifolds can be generalized to orbifolds.
 In this way, learning on orbifolds is conceptually integrated into GDL and can benefit from its descriptive power.

 The structure of the paper is as follows.
 First, we introduce the setting and motivation of GDL.
 We then develop the main theoretical contribution of this work by establishing a spectral notion of convolution on orbifolds.
 Subsequently, we illustrate the proposed construction on a central example drawn from musicology.
 Finally, we conclude with a discussion and an outlook on further domains in which the orbifold-based approach may prove fruitful.